Will : legal declaration of how a person wish his/her possession to be disposed after their death

 ESOPs : Employee stock ownership plan is a defined contribution plan, where the company gives an opportunity to their employers to hold their company’s share.

-Employee Stock Option Plans (ESOPs) give employees a right to buy company shares at a pre-decided price and it forms part of taxable income.
+Employee Stock Option Plans (ESOPs) is a beneficial plan given to the employees of a company to buy the company shares at a pre-decided price and it forms part of taxable income.
 Most senior employees working with bluechip companies get ESOPs regularly and they have to pay tax on their ESOPs.
 When an Indian employee moves to the US to work there, he has to pay tax on his India ESOPs in US too, In this article we will explain how ESOPs are taxed in the US vis-s-vis India.

 Taxation in India on exercising the option